Replace Missing Teeth Permanently

 Dental Implants in Wilmington

-The science and technology of implants have revolutionized the field of dentistry.
-Before implants were an option, a patient could only replace missing teeth with dentures, which don’t offer the permanence or stability of an artificial tooth root.
-If you are missing one or more teeth, Dr. Friberg can give you your smile back and preserve your oral health with beautifully-crafted dental implants.
+The science and technology of dental implants have revolutionized the field of dentistry.
+Before dental implants were an option, a patient could only replace missing teeth with dentures, which don’t offer the permanence or stability of an artificial tooth root.
+If you are missing one or more teeth, Wilmington dental implant specialist Dr. Friberg can give you your smile back and preserve your oral health with beautifully-crafted dental implants.

 The entire dental implant process usually takes around 3-6 months, but typically only requires two appointments.
 At your first appointment, Dr. Friberg will clean and numb the treatment area, and create a small opening in your gums and jaw bone.
 Then, the dental implant will be placed inside the opening, and the area will be cleaned and sutured shut.
 After this, you’ll be sent home to heal.

 The surgical site usually heals in just a few weeks, but the process of osseointegration, which bonds the implant permanently to your gum and jaw bone, can take between 3-6 months.
 During this time, Dr. Friberg will design your custom dental crown.
 This crown will be permanently attached to the implant once osseointegration is complete, and when it is affixed, it will look and feel just like a natural tooth.

 Dental implants will last you for the rest of your life with proper care.
 The titanium post used to create implants will permanently bond with your jaw tissue and gum tissue, and if this “osseointegration” is successful, it will essentially become a natural part of your body.